Chemistry Learner

 Blood Colloid

-In the context of the circulatory system, osmotic pressure is essential for maintaining the balance of fluids between blood and tissues.
-The blood contains proteins, such as albumin, which are too large to pass through the blood vessel walls.
+In the circulatory system, osmotic pressure is essential for maintaining the balance of fluids between blood and tissues.
+Blood contains proteins, such as albumin, that are too large to pass through the blood vessel walls.
 These proteins create a high solute concentration in the blood, leading to significant osmotic pressure.
 This osmotic pressure draws water back into the blood vessels from the surrounding tissues, preventing excessive fluid loss and edema.

 Desalination

-Reverse osmosis utilizes osmotic pressure to achieve desalination, employing a higher pressure than the osmotic pressure to drive the movement of water across a semipermeable membrane while leaving the salt behind.
+Reverse osmosis utilizes osmotic pressure to achieve desalination.
+It employs a higher pressure than the osmotic pressure to drive the movement of water across a semipermeable membrane while leaving the salt behind.

 Hydrostatic Pressure vs. Osmotic Pressure

 Hydrostatic pressure and osmotic pressure are two different forces that affect fluid movement.
 While osmotic pressure represents the pressure required to prevent solvent from flowing into a solution through a semipermeable membrane, hydrostatic pressure is the pressure exerted by water at rest or when it is not flowing in a confined space.
-This pressure is caused by the force of gravity.
+The force of gravity causes this pressure.
 Therefore, the factors that affect hydrostatic pressure are density, depth of the water column, and acceleration due to gravity.
 For instance, the greater the water density or deeper the water column, the higher the hydrostatic pressure.
 [5]

 Example Problems